Your specialized wholesaler importer and manufacturer. Since 1981. Own production in Asia

 From the grinding residues of Azurite and Malachite are also pressed with the addition of plastic blocks, from which then again gemstone articles are cut.
 This process is called "recontruction".
 Since 1991, there is also an Azurite Malachite imitation of colored and under high pressure with plastic compressed barite powder in circulation.

-The raw stones from which our Azurite Malachite articles have been made, we have purchased directly from the mines in the USA.With many articles is therefore also still a certain amount of brown from the surrounding matrix contained, Before processing, the raw stones are stabilized; this is marked with the article with the addition "(stab.)".
+The rough stones from which our Azurite Malachite articles have been made, we have purchased directly from the mines in the USA.With many articles is therefore also still a certain amount of brown from the surrounding matrix contained, Before processing, the raw stones are stabilized; this is marked with the article with the addition "(stab.)".

 Over 3000 years ago, the ancient Egyptians already used ground Azurite as color pigments for their paintings and, mixed with egg white, to make up the eyes.
 The use of azurite also has a long tradition in many other regions of the world, for example, among the indigenous people in the southwest of the present-day USA and in the Chinese Ming Dynasty (1368 - 1644).
 In Europe, the mineral was used by Albrecht Dürer and other Renaissance painters.
 The blue Azurite was mostly used only as an undercoat - the much more expensive Lapis Lazuli was used as a topcoat.
 Through contact with oxygen in the air azurite is gradually transformed into the green mineral malachite - therefore the sky on older paintings sometimes has a distinct green tint.
 With the invention of "Prussian Blue" at the beginning of the 18th century, azurite then lost its importance as a pigment, but is still used today in the restoration of old paintings.